railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 The currency that you are using for the statement line is that of the selected journal.
 If you are entering statement lines for an account in American Dollars (USD), the amounts must be entered in
 \ ``USD``\ .
-The currency is automatically converted to the company's main currency when you confirm the entry, using the rates in effect at the date of entry.
+The currency is automatically converted into the company's main currency when you confirm the entry, using the rates in effect at the date of entry.
 (This means that you would need valid currency conversion rates to be created first.
-Go to :menuselection:`Accounting --> Configuration --> Miscellaneous --> Currencies` menu).
+Go to :menuselection:`Accounting --> Configuration --> Miscellaneous --> Currencies` menu.)

 OpenERP automatically completes the initial balance based on the closing balance of the preceding statement.
 You can modify this value and force another value.
 This lets you enter